 A lynching tree inscribed with names bears witness to the 600 Mississippians hung in the state.
-Other displays include Ku Klux Klan robes, the rifle that killed Medgar Evans, plus many informative videos set within small spaces—for example, the back of a police wagon or a jail cell.
+Other displays include Ku Klux Klan robes, the rifle that killed Medgar Evers, plus many informative videos set within small spaces—for example, the back of a police wagon or a jail cell.

 The Mississippi Civil Rights Museum highlights stories that Americans can’t and shouldn’t forget.
 It’s a must-visit while visiting the state.

 Dining in Jackson, Mississippi

 For dinner, we headed to Babalu, a restaurant named after the signature song of the television character Ricky Ricardo, played by Desi Arnez, on I Love Lucy.
 The Latin-inspired menu features tapas and tacos instead of typical southern fare.
 Try their signature fresh guacamole made tableside along with the house margarita: The Baba Rita.

 For breakfast, boomers will love Brent’s Drugs, an old-fashion pharmacy/soda fountain that takes you back to childhood days.
 The place opened in 1946 and feels like a time capsule with real soda jerks.